Federal takeover of Fannie Mae and Freddie Mac: Credit default swaps

-Settlement on the contracts, will likely be the largest in the market's decade-long history.
+Settlement on the contracts will likely be the largest in the market's decade-long history.

-Credit-default swaps on Fannie and Freddie have been among the most actively traded the several months leading up to the conservatorship.
-"Thirteen 'major' dealers of credit-default swaps agreed 'unanimously' that the rescue constitutes a credit event triggering payment or delivery of the companies' bonds," according to a memo circulated by the International Swaps and Derivatives Association (ISDA) after the conservatorship announcement.
+Credit-default swaps on Fannie and Freddie have been among the most actively traded in the several months leading up to the conservatorship.
+"Thirteen'major' dealers of credit-default swaps agreed 'unanimously' that the rescue constitutes a credit event triggering payment or delivery of the companies' bonds," according to a memo circulated by the International Swaps and Derivatives Association (ISDA) after the conservatorship announcement.

 The day after the conservatorship announcement, the International Swaps and Derivatives Association, which sets industry standardized contracts for financial derivatives and swaps, announced it was working on a protocol on how to evaluate and settle Fannie Mae and Freddie Mac credit default swaps.
 Most of these swaps were settled on October 6, 2008.

-Paradoxically (in relation to typical experiences when a company issuing bonds has a "credit event"), the value of the two GSEs bonds rose to the vicinity of par value after the conservatorship.
-This means, that some owners of swaps that were hedging against the risk of a bond default, may be worse off, since the value of the bonds may be higher than when they purchased the swap.
-Cash auctions are reported to be scheduled for October 2008 to settle CDS contracts in relation to the GSEs.
+Paradoxically (in relation to typical experiences when a company issuing bonds has a "credit event"), the value of the two GSE bonds rose to the vicinity of par value after the conservatorship.
+This means that some owners of swaps that were hedging against the risk of a bond default may be worse off, since the value of the bonds may be higher than when they purchased the swap.
+Cash auctions were reported to be scheduled for October 2008 to settle CDS contracts in relation to the GSEs.

 September 2008 reactions to the seizure

-The immediate reactions in the finance markets on Monday September 8, the day following the seizure, appeared to indicate satisfaction with at least the short-term implications of the Treasury's intervention.
-Governor of the Bank of Japan Masaaki Shirakawa stated "We expect the action would lead to stabilize the U.S. [mortgage-backed securities] market, financial market and the international financial market."
-Governor of the People's Bank of China, China's central bank, Zhou Xiaochuan stated "From my point of view this is positive".
+The immediate reactions in the finance markets on Monday, September 8, the day following the seizure, appeared to indicate satisfaction with at least the short-term implications of the Treasury's intervention.
+The Governor of the Bank of Japan Masaaki Shirakawa stated, "We expect the action to stabilize the U.S. [mortgage-backed securities] market, the financial market, and the international financial market."
+Governor of the People's Bank of China, China's central bank, Zhou Xiaochuan stated, "From my point of view, this is positive".